BandaruSrinivasulu/APIEngine/Workshops/JokeAPI/Part1/JokeAPI-WS-Part1.md

 ## Message Data Buffer

+The API message's response can also be viewed in the Data Buffer table.
+This is a more structured display of the response data; the response is presented in a tabular format, with separate lines created for each response element.
+Every line has information about the element's name and value; path, depth, and parent entry number (this can be used to identify parent-child relationships in the data); data type; and so forth.

-The response can also be viewed in the DataBuffer table.
-To view the message data buffer, go to the API Message card, then navigate to Related > Message Data Buffer.
+To view the message data buffer, go to the API Message Card, choose the Related group, and click "Message Data Buffer."

 ![Screenshot](Images/APIMessage-Page-Related-MessageDataBuffer.png)
 ![Screenshot](Images/MessageDataBuffer-GETONEJOKEAPI.png)

 ## Create a Second Function - URL Override

-This section demonstrates how to override the URL endpoint for a specific API Function.
+This section demonstrates how to override the URL endpoint for a specific API function.

-1. Go back to the "API Functions" list page for JOKEAPI.
+1. Go back to the API Functions list page for the JOKEAPI.

 1. Create a new function with the following details:
    - Function Code: `GETTENPROGJOKE`
    - Description: `Retrieves ten jokes from the Programming category, considered safe for everyone.`
    - HTTP Method: `GET`
    - Buffer Processing Type: `JSON`
-1. Access the URL Override feature by clicking on the "API Variable" action group button, then select the "URL Override" button.
+1. Access the URL Override feature by clicking on the "URL Override" action button in the API Variables group.
    ![Screenshot](Images/APIFunction-Page-GETTENPROGJOKE-URLOverride.png)
 1. On the URL Override page, enter these details:
    - Name: `GetTenJokeURL`